Aayushpatel007/GoogleDriveAccess/README.md

 ## Now here is a big game changer which make Helthify.AI a self learning bot !!

-* **As, Currently we have a limited dataset of patient-doctor & patient-hospital-staff / Receptionist.
+* **As, Currently we have a limited dataset of patient-doctor & patient-hospital-staff / receptionist Conversations.
 But we really want to keep user's updated with precise and up-to-date information.**

 Hence, We have a solution to this problem.